It's a war out there

 Who are the people behind Accenture?
 What drives Marissa Jaggan and inspires her on a daily basis?
 How has Mark Ruiter's life, career, ambitions and dreams developed over the years?
 What difficult choices has Javier Leonor made in his life?
 Through a series of portraits, we answer these questions and introduce you to our people: those who make Accenture the thriving company that it is.

-Introducing Joe Shenouda, Associate Director at Accenture Security
+Introducing Joe Shenouda, Former Associate Director of Security at Accenture.

 As a nine-year old, Joe Shenouda was a “script kiddie”: someone inexperienced (often children) who uses existing scripts and codes to hack into computer systems and networks.
 When he one day found himself with access to the Indonesian United Nations network, he began to comprehend the true potential impact – and dangers – of hacking.
 He realized then and there that he had found his future career.